kroth111/make_motd/README.md

 # make_motd

-dynamically create MOTD on login
+create MOTD for this system at current software configuration